-However, before we can directly engage with real-world technologies and dilemmas, we will first need to lay some groundwork in Unit 1, "Philosophy, Ethics, and Technology" by discussing a) the "ontology of technology," (what is technology) b) some of the basic principles of ethical theory, and c) how we might conceptualize the "relationship between" technology and its human creators and users.
-The picture that will emerge over the course of the first unit (and the semester as whole) is that technology and humanity are and have always been so deeply interwoven that the two are both conceptually and experientially inextricable.
+As an accelerated course, we will focus on four critical areas of Tech Ethics research-Digital Worlds, Artificial Intelligence, Social Media, and Biomedical Technology. before we can directly engage with real-world technologies and dilemmas, we will first need to lay some groundwork.
+In week one (Ontology & Ethics of Technology) we will begin by discussing, a) the "ontology of technology," (what is technology) b) some of the basic principles of ethical theory, and c) how we might conceptualize the "relationship between" technology and its human creators and users.